autowarefoundation/autoware-documentation/docs/installation/additional-settings-for-developers/index.md

 sudo sysctl -w net.core.rmem_max=2147483647
 ```

-Refer to [ROS 2 documentation](https://docs.ros.org/en/humble/How-To-Guides/DDS-tuning.html) for more information.
+For more information, Refer to [ROS 2 documentation](https://docs.ros.org/en/humble/How-To-Guides/DDS-tuning.html).
 Reading user guide for chosen DDS is helpful for more understanding.

 #### Tuning DDS for multiple host computers (for advanced users)